With thanks to William Gaul, Becky Beers, Tami Verdone and Mark Cornell for information about various versions of the game and board.

 Some do not allow a one-eyed jack to destroy a completed five-chip row by removing (or replacing) one of its chips.

 Occasionally a player will have a card in hand that is dead, in the sense that both spaces corresponding to that card are already occupied (at least one of them by playing a jack).
 Some allow the holder of a dead card to discard it and draw a replacement from the stock.
 This does not count as a turn.

-If you prefer to use a ready-made playing-board rather than make your own, at least two commercial versions are available.
+If you prefer to use a ready-made playing-board rather than make your own, several commercial versions are available.

-You can obtain the Jax game Sequence from funagain.com.
+You can obtain the Jax game Sequence from amazon.com.
 The set includes a board, cards, chips, and instructions for a version of the game.

 Alternatively the game Double Series from the Canadian firm Jouets Bo-Jeux Toys comes with either a large wooden board or in a travel version using a pegboard.